ISO Certification Process Procedure of QRA Certification:

 22. Additional documentation needs to be reviewed and/or what knowledge needs to be obtained in advance.

-23. Where an organization has implemented an externally developed combination of control measures, the stage 1 audit shall review the documentation included in the FSMS to determine if the combination of control measures is suitable for the organization, was developed in compliance with the requirements of ISO 22000, and is kept up to date.
-The availability of relevant authorizations should be checked when collecting the information regarding the compliance to regulatory aspects.
+23. Where an organization has implemented an externally developed combination of control measures, the stage 1 audit shall review the documentation included in the FSMS to determine if the combination of control measures is suitable for the organization, was developed in compliance with the requirements of ISO 22000 and is kept up to date.
+The availability of relevant authorizations should be checked when collecting the information regarding compliance with regulatory aspects.

 i) The level of integration of the organization’s management system (s)

-4.3 At the end of audit the team leader shall prepare an audit report declaring:
+4.3 ISO Certification Process At the end of audit the team leader shall prepare an audit report declaring:

 a) Client’s status regarding readiness for stage 2 audit.